The Art of the Arrival Window

 Where are you leaving people in a vague arrival window?
 A conversation you keep meaning to have.
 A decision you keep almost making.
 A version of yourself you keep promising is coming soon.

-And what would change if you gave them — if you gave yourself — a real time?
+What would change if you gave them, if you gave yourself, a real time?

 Not perfect.
 Not rigid.
 Just honest.